Are Buicks good cars? Are they reliable? You might be surprised.

 Finally, thanks to its affiliation with General Motors, the brand has access to one of the best self-driving systems in the industry, Super Cruise.

 A problem with Buicks is that buyers have to upgrade to higher trims to obtain Buick’s best tech, safety, and convenience features.
-In contrast, competing luxury brands such as Genesis and Acura make a lot of those features standard on their lower trim levels.
+Brands such as Genesis and Acura make a lot of those features standard on all their models.

 So, do Buicks have good tech features?
 Yes.
 Buick offers so many modern tech and convenience features that the average car buyer won’t be found wanting.

-Despite competing in the luxury car segment, Buick is more of an “attainable luxury” brand, one positioned between mainstream and luxury brands.
-Buicks offer a more upscale experience than your average Toyota, Mazda, or Nissan car but not as upscale as BMWs, Jaguars, Audis, Mercedes-Benzs, etc.
+Despite competing in the luxury car segment, Buick is more of an “attainable luxury” brand like Acura and Lincoln, one positioned between mainstream and luxury brands.
+Buicks offer a more upscale experience than your average Toyota, Mazda, or Nissan car but not as upscale as BMWs, Jaguars, Audis, Mercedes-Benzes, etc.

 As such, they are priced a little higher than mainstream vehicles but far lower than their more premium competition.

 While some Buicks command a price that’s unattainable for most car buyers, particularly models with the top-of-the-line Avenir trim, they are a great alternative for well-off individuals who want a fancy, above-average vehicle that won’t break the bank.